Weekly review of Azerbaijani precious metals’ market

-On June 15, the exchange rate of manat in relation to the precious metals was not set in connection with Ramadan holiday and National Salvation Day.
+On June 15, 18 and 19, the exchange rate of manat in relation to the precious metals was not set in connection with Ramadan holiday and National Salvation Day.

 |